-What’s wrong with a little bit of credit card debt?
+What’s so bad about a little credit card debt?

 When you owe someone money — anyone, but especially credit card companies with their outrageous interest rates and punitive fees — you are hedging your current income to cover your past spending behavior.

-What happens if you suddenly lose your job?
-Or your salary is cut due to austerity measures?
-Or your car dies and the money you were going to put toward paying for the item you charged last month now has to go to unexpected car repairs?
+But what happens if you suddenly lose your job?
+Or, less dramatically, if your car battery dies and the money you were planning to put toward paying for the item you charged last month now has to go to covering unexpected car repairs?

-If your current income or expenses change for any reason, you can no longer make good on that commitment.
+If your current income or expenses change for any reason, you will no longer be able to make good on that commitment.
+That’s how a little credit card debt can quickly spiral out of control.

 When we decided to get out of debt, the biggest challenge wasn’t changing our lifestyle.
 It was changing our mindset.